tayalsakshi2619/CodingTask/README.md

 Alternatively, you can access the above project through postman as well.<br>

-Note:I had another 2 ways in mind to support multiple algorithms, uri versioning and request parameters versioning.
+Note:I had 2 ways in mind to support multiple algorithms, uri versioning and request parameters versioning.
 The code for request parameter versioning is available in develop branch.